5 Mins Read

 - When squeezing the water out of the cauliflower, be patient and stick at it.
 You should get a lot of liquid out- we came out with over 2 cups of water.
 The more liquid you squeeze out, the better the pizza base will hold together- as you decreasing the moisture, and too much moisture impacts crispiness.

-- The almond flour is a useful high protein base but if you are allergic to nuts, you can do without the flour and increase the parmesan to 1 cup.
+- The almond flour is a useful high protein base but if you are allergic to nuts, you can do without the flour.

 - Make sure to really combine the base mixture.
 You can use a processor if you want (make sure speed is not too high as you don’t want a puree).